sandesh300/ecommerce-backend/README.md

-## MERN E-Commerce
-with Redux Toolkit, Node js, MongoDB, Express js, Admin Panel, Stripe Payment, Cloud Deployment, Email Invoice, and many features...

-## Features

-1. Basic e-commerce features: product lists, product details, cart, checkout
-2. Secure card payments using Stripe
-3. Admin panel for managing orders and products
-4. Sorting, filtering, and pagination queries using Mongoose
-5. Authentication with Passport JS strategies
-5. Order emails and reset password emails
-6. User profile and user orders

-## Technical Details

-1. React 18 with Tailwind CSS
-2. Redux Toolkit with Async Thunk
-3. React Router v6
-4. JSON-server for front-end testing
-5. MongoDB for Database
-6. REST API using Express
-7. Authentication using Passport JS
-8. API Authentication using Passport JWT
-9. MongoDB Atlas cloud database
-10. Vercel Server deployment
-11. Email using Nodemailer - using GMail SMTP system
-12. Payments using Stripe - PaymentIntent based custom flow
+# MERN E-Commerce
+MERN E-Commerce is an innovative online shopping platform built using the MERN stack, which stands for MongoDB, Express.js, React, and Node.js.
+It's a comprehensive solution that enables businesses to set up and manage their online stores with ease while providing customers with a seamless shopping experience.

+## Features -
+**1. Basic E-Commerce Features:**
+Product lists, sorting, product details, cart, and checkout.

+**2. Secure Card Payments:**
+Implemented using Stripe for secure transactions.

+**3. Admin Panel:**
+Enables efficient management of orders and products.

+**4. Data Management:**
+Sorting, filtering, and pagination queries facilitated using Mongoose.

+**5. Authentication:**
+Utilizes Passport JS strategies for user authentication.

+**6. Email Communication:**
+Sends order and reset password emails using Nodemailer with GMail SMTP.

+**7. User Profile:**
+Allows users to create profiles and view their order history.

+## Technical Details -

+**1. Frontend Stack:**
+React 18 with Tailwind CSS.

+**2. State Management:**
+Redux Toolkit with Async Thunk.

+**3. Routing:**
+React Router v6.

+**4. Frontend Testing:**
+Utilizes JSON-server for front-end testing.

+**5. Backend Stack:**
+MongoDB for the database.
+REST API using Express.
+Authentication with Passport JS and Passport JWT strategies.
+MongoDB Atlas for cloud database hosting.

+**6. Deployment:**
+Vercel server deployment with straightforward instructions.

+**7. Email Configuration:**
+Configurable environment variables for SMTP and other settings.

+**8. Payments:**
+Secure payments integrated using Stripe's PaymentIntent-based custom flow.

+## MongoDB Collections -
+1. Brands
+2. Carts
+3. Categories
+4. Orders
+5. Products
+6. Users

 ## Getting Started
-Clone the repository
-Install the dependencies
-Here are some additional things you might want to include in your README file:

-Installation instructions
 ## Installation

 1. Install Node.js and npm
 2. Clone the repository
-3. Install the dependencies:

-npm install
+3. Install dependencies using npm install. npm install
 Configuration instructions

 ## Configuration
 You need to configure the following environment variables:
 * STRIPE_SECRET_KEY
 * MONGODB_URI
 * EMAIL_HOST